ewgio/chall1/README.md

 ## Description
 This is a website that has information on how to make a website the most optimized for search engines.
+There are many ways to do that, and this website covers some of them.

 Below is a screenshot of my website and the link to it